 Epson’s IP strategy is characterized by:

-The integration of business & development strategy and IP strategy
+The integration of management strategy, business & development strategy and IP strategy

 Epson pursues as its foundation an integration of management strategy, business & development strategy, and IP strategy.
 In order to do so, the head of the Intellectual Property Division regularly meets for one-on-one strategy discussions with the chief officers of various operations divisions and of technology development divisions.
 Additionally, tripartite meetings that include the president are also held.